2017 NBA G League draft

 The 2017 NBA G League Draft was the 17th draft of the National Basketball Association G League.
 The draft was held on October 21, 2017, just before the 2017–18 season.

+This was the first draft held under the G League banner; the NBA agreed to a partnership deal with Gatorade to rename the developmental league to the NBA G League.
+This was also the first year that players could sign two-way contracts, allowing players to transition between an NBA team and its G League affiliate.